oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 ### C. Resttrigger

-There is no connection details to enter
+There is no change needed here.
+The connection is already configured.
-- *Test / Save / Save* until 100%
-- Go back to the list of connections

 ### D. RestDocumentUnderstandingAI